RapidSoftwareSolutions/Marketplace-YelpAPI-package/README.md

 0. Sign up or Log in to [Yelp](https://www.yelp.com)
 1. Go to [Create App](https://www.yelp.com/developers/v3/manage_app)
 2. In the create new app form, enter information about your app accordingly, and then agree to Yelp API Terms of Use and Display Requirements.
-3. Click the submit button and you should receive your Client ID and Client Secret.
+3. Your private API Key will be automatically generated after you create your app.
+For more details, refer to authentication [guide](https://www.yelp.com/developers/documentation/v3/authentication).",
-4. Use your Client ID and Client secret to call the [getAccessToken endpoint](https://rapidapi.com/package/YelpAPI/functions/getAccessToken)
+4. Use your apiKey as accessToken.

 ## Custom datatypes:
  |Datatype|Description|Example